 Article Contents:

-- La Fondation - 17th (Batignolles)
+- La Fondation - 17th, Batignolles

-- Hotel Madame Drouot - 9th arr
+- Hotel Madame Drouot - 9th arr, near the Drouot Auction House

 - Disneyland Hotel - Disneyland Paris

-- Hôtel Pilgrim - (Latin Quarter) 5th arr
+- Hôtel Pilgrim - Latin Quarter, 5th arr

 - Bloom House Hotel & Spa - 10th

-- 1.75 Paris La Trêve - 7th (near Eiffel Tower)
+- 1.75 Paris La Trêve - 7th, near Eiffel Tower

-- Le Grand Mazarin - 4th (Le Marais)
+- Le Grand Mazarin - 4th, Le Marais

 - La Fantaisie - 9th